Pentridge Open-Air Cinema

 Enjoy cult classic and modern flicks in the shadow of the famous Pentridge Prison

-Palace Cinemas is opening an outdoor cinema on the site of Pentridge Prison, and it's running from December 2020 to March 2021.
+Palace Cinemas has opened an outdoor cinema on the site of Pentridge Prison, and it's running from November 2021 to February 2022.

-Pentridge Prison, once home to crims like Ned Kelly, Julian Knight, Chopper Reed and Squizzy Taylor, as well as luminaries like Indigenous actor Uncle Jack Charles, trade unionist Clarrie O'Shea and anti-nuclear campaigner John Dixon-Jenkins, is being turned into a retail and hospitality precinct.
-There is a 15-screen Palace Cinemas inside the new complex, but Palace is staging something of a jailbreak and bringing the big screen outdoors for summer.
+Pentridge Prison, once home to crims like Ned Kelly, Julian Knight, Chopper Reed and Squizzy Taylor, as well as luminaries like Indigenous actor Uncle Jack Charles, trade unionist Clarrie O'Shea and anti-nuclear campaigner John Dixon-Jenkins, has been turned into a retail and hospitality precinct.
+There is a 15-screen Palace Cinemas inside the new complex, but Palace has staged something of a jailbreak and brought the big screen outdoors for summer.